Academics

 Middle School Course of Study

-Each year, middle school students are required to take course work in English, mathematics, science, social studies, and physical education.
-Sixth-grade students participate in an exploratory program involving world languages and various elective courses offered in 7th and 8th grade.
+Each year, middle school students are required to take coursework in English, mathematics, science, social studies, and physical education.
+Sixth-grade students participate in an exploratory “Wheel” involving world languages and other elective courses that are offered in seventh and eighth grades.

 English: Middle school students must complete three years of study in English.
-Students who have an interest in writing, publishing, and dramatic expression may elect to take an additional semester course in creative writing and/or drama.
+Students who have an interest in writing, publishing, and dramatic expression may elect to take an additional semester course in these areas.

 Mathematics: Middle school students must complete three years of mathematics that prepare them for the study of Geometry, Algebra II, and other higher-level courses in the Upper School.
-Qualified students may be placed in the accelerated math sequence; if meeting all necessary criteria.
+Qualified students may be placed in the accelerated math sequence if they meet necessary criteria.

 Science: Middle school students must complete three years of science.
 The program features a hands-on, discovery-based curriculum that emphasizes the techniques of scientific inquiry as it explores topics in earth, life, and physical science.

-History: Middle school students must complete three years of study that focus in successive years on world cultures, geography, and American Studies.
+History: Middle school students must complete three years of study that focus in successive years on global culture, geography, and American Studies.

-World Languages: Students in grades seven and eight must pursue a course of study at the appropriate level of instruction in Chinese, French, or Spanish.
+World Languages: Students in grades seven and eight must pursue a course of study at the appropriate level of instruction in Mandarin, French, or Spanish.

 Musical Arts: Sixth-grade students must participate in instrumental or choral music; students in grades seven and eight may elect to continue their study of music by choosing among a variety of electives.